christianalfoni/cerebral-immutable-store/README.md

   error: null
 });

-// Any default input you want each action to receive const defaultInput = {
+// Any services you want each action to receive const services = {
-  utils: {
   request: request
-  }
 };

 // Instantiate the controller
-export default Controller(model, defaultInput);
+export default Controller(model, services);
 ```
 With immutable-store you can also map state using functions, read more about that [here](https://github.com/christianalfoni/immutable-store#mapping-state).